Gordon Signy Fellowships

 8. Training Location Requirement: Training must be in a country other than the applicant's own.

-9. Return to Home Country Requirement: The applicant must undertake to return to his or her own country on completion of the proposed course of study.
+9. Return to Home Country Requirement: The applicant must return to his or her own country after completion of the proposed course of study.

 10. Training Director Approval Requirement: Applicants must submit evidence that those under whom applicant is going to work approve the proposed course of study (letter of acceptance).

-NOTE: A letter from the institution where the applicant proposes to study must either accompany the application or, if sent separately, be received by the application deadline (30 June 2018).
-The signed letter must state that the applicant has been accepted for study and that the proposed area of study and duration of study is acceptable.
+NOTE: A letter from the institution where the applicant proposes to study must either accompany the application or, if sent separately, be received by the application deadline (30 June 2020).
+The signed letter must state that the applicant has been accepted for study and that the proposed area of study time of the proposed study and duration of proposed study is acceptable.

-11. Letter of Reference Requirement: Applicants must provide one signed letter of reference from a teacher, supervisor, mentor, faculty or other person who was part of their initial pathology training program.
+11. Letter of Reference Requirement: Applicants must provide one signed letter of reference from a teacher, supervisor, mentor, faculty or other person who was either part of their initial pathology training program or worked closely with the applicant in the practice of pathology.

 12. Diploma and Certificate Requirement: Applicants must provide a copy of their Medical Degree and Certificate of Training.
 The copy may be a photocopy and need not be a certified copy from the medical school or training program.